ziotom78/monet/docs/tutorial.md

 significantly darker than others at the same luminosity (e.g., the blue square in the `L: 33%` row is significantly darker than the green square in the same row), but in the image below all the gray rectangles on the same row have the same shade.
+Better color spaces exist (e.g., [luma](https://en.wikipedia.org/wiki/Luma_(video))), but Monet does not implement them at the moment.

 ## Paths